Train Smarter: Have a Plan by Mick Wall

 - Walk back to where you started before beginning the next drill

-Again, you can find more detailed information on drills and plyometrics along with videos in my document on the Striders website.
+Again, you can find more detailed information on drills and plyometrics along with videos on the Striders website.

 Kinetic Revolution 30 Day Challenge